tari-project/rfcs/src/RFC-0153_StagedWalletSecurity.md

 You should think about making a copy of your wallet's coins, which we will keep up date date after every transaction.

-If you have a copy of your seed phrase saved somewhere safe, and don't want to back up your coins into the cloud,you can skip this step.
+If you have a copy of your seed phrase saved somewhere safe, and don't want to back up your coins into the cloud, you can skip this step.
 ```